osilander/bacterial-genomics-intro/ngs-qc/index.rst

 .. code-block:: bash

-   # create a directory you work in
+   # while in your /data directory, create a directory for the illumina data
-   mkdir analysis
+   mkdir illumina

    # change into the directory
-   cd analysis
+   cd illumina

    # download the data
    curl -O http://compbio.massey.ac.nz/data/203341/data.tar.gz